(CGD; Fatal Granulomatosis of Childhood; Chronic Granulomatous Disease of Childhood; Progressive Septic Granulomatosis)

 Pronounced: Kron-ik gran-u-lo-ma-tus disease

-Chronic granulomatous disease develops when a specific gene from both parents passes to the child.
-This gene causes abnormal cells to develop in the immune system.
-The abnormal cells are called phagocytic cells.
-They normally kill bacteria.
+Chronic granulomatous disease occurs when a specific gene from both parents passes to the child.
+This gene causes phagocytic cells to develop abnormally in the immune system.
+Phagocytic cells normally kill bacteria.
 With this disease, these cells cannot work properly.
 As a result, the body can not fight some types of bacteria.
 It also makes infections likely to return.

 CGD is a rare condition.

-The disease is usually caused by a recessive gene.
-This means two of these defective genes have to be present for the disease to develop.
-This gene is carried on the X chromosome.
-Both parents must have the gene.
+The disease is caused by one of four genes.
+Three of the genetic defects are recessive.
+This means two of these defective genes have to be present for the disease to develop—one from each parent.
+The other gene is located on the X chromosome.
+It is transmitted from mother to son.

 The following factors increase your chance of developing CGD:

 - Sex: male

 Copyright © Nucleus Medical Media, Inc.